khakhalin/notes/keywords/design_patterns.md

 Are split into 3 categories: **Creational** (about how to init classes), **Structural** (about how to organize class composition), and **Behavioral** (about communication between classes).

 Of these patters, some are obscure, but some are really important.
 The short list:
-* Factory - to cleverly create custom objects of different classes, but with the same interface
+* Factory - a dedicated class to cleverly create custom objects of different classes, but with the same interface
-* Builder
+* Builder - similar to a factory, but instead of getting all parameters and then making an object, allows you to add them gradually, then call a `build()` method at the end.
+Nice syntactic sugar (simple, transparent), but also allows half-way validation, and saves you from a necessity to remember all the parameters in some loose ad-hoc config.
-* Prototype
+* Prototype - instead of instantiating objects from scratch, deepcopy a template, then modify it
-* Singleton - a class that only has one instance
+* Singleton - a class that has only one instance.
+An attempt to create a second instance should fail.
-* Strategy
+* Strategy - a class that implements an algorithm, so that you could swap different algos without breaking the structure
-* Observer
+* Observer - a class with an API that collects info.
+Objects that are observed remember of it (not vv!) and send events to it
-* Adapter
+* Adapter - adjusting one interface to another interface (e.g. for legacy code)
-* Model view Controller
+* Model View Controller - interfaces interact with a view, it talks to a controller, it talks to a model.
+Model and View don't talk.
-* Inversion of Control
+* Inversion of Control - very broad, but an opposite of a script.
+Say, linking methods to a GUI, or an API.
-* Chain of Responsibility
+* Chain of Responsibility - semaphoring through a list of classes, where every class either handles the request, or passes it further.
+Example: logging.
-* Decorator
+* Decorator - add extra functionality at runtime by wrapping a class in another class, serving as an interface for it
-* Iterator
+* Iterator - compartmentalizes complex traversals, insuring that you iterate meaningfully
-* Command processor
+* Command processor - literally, an interface that processes requests framed as discrete commands

 # Factory